azokal/YAOSGUI/README.md

 YAOSGUI
 =======

-Yet A Other SFML GUI
+Yet A Other SFML GUI.